michi84o/AccessBattle/README.md

   - It is currently not possible to leave a game
   - Game might screw up if one client disconnects
   - No indication which cards can be seen by opponent (fixed in code)
+  - Created game is not joined if Non-ASCII characters were used for its name (WIP)

 I do not accept pull requests until I have released the first fully working version.